 Email : firstname.lastname@example.org

 Section 2, P.O.
 Box 7035

 Malaysia has a multicultural and multiracial population consisting of Malays, Chinese, Indians, and indigenous peoples.
 Although Malaysia's ethnic mix is generally harmonious, the various communities remain largely separate and ethnic/religious tensions exist.
 With such a varied ethnic composition, there is a diversity of religions.
 The official religion is Islam, but it is common to see temples, mosques, and churches within the same area.

-Business customs in Malaysia do not differ fundamentally from those of the U.S. Compared to some other Asian countries, the traits of frankness, openness, and punctuality are valued relatively more in business negotiations and dealings.
+Business customs in Malaysia do not differ fundamentally from those of the United States.
+Compared to some other Asian countries, the traits of frankness, openness, and punctuality are valued relatively more in business negotiations and dealings.
 Ongoing personal contact is very important.
 However, visitors should be aware of differing religious and cultural traditions for each ethnic group.
-For example, Malay Muslims may feel uncomfortable in business or social functions where alcohol or pork is served, and visitors should take note that items (such as business cards) should always be presented or received using the right hand.
+For example, Malay Muslims may feel uncomfortable in business or social functions where alcohol or pork is served, and visitors should take note that items (such as business cards) should always be presented and received using the right hand.

 Malaysian government offices are open five days a week, Monday through Friday, in all states except Kedah, Kelantan and Terengganu.
 Saturdays and Sundays are considered weekends and offices are closed during these days.

 The typical hours of operation for offices in Malaysia are as follows: